-Vegan or not, an healthy kids breakfast should contain at least 4 of the basic food group below.
-They provide energy for the body and help us thrive through the day.
+Vegan or not, a healthy kids’ breakfast should contain at least 4 of the basic food groups below.
+They provide energy for the body of kids and toddlers and help us thrive through the day.

 A healthy breakfast for kids on school mornings should contain:

-- Fruits – any fruit can be offered in a kid’s breakfast, preferably fresh or frozen, not in a juice.
-Fresh fruits contain more fiber which slows down the absorption of sugar and keeps your kid’s energy level up through the day.
+- Fruits – any fruit can be offered in a kid’s breakfast, preferably fresh or frozen, not in juice.
+Fresh fruits contain more fiber, which slows down the absorption of sugar and keeps your kid’s energy level up throughout the day.
 It also fills their belly even more as fiber swells in the stomach, providing a fulfilling sensation.

-- Wholegrains – wholegrains are slow-carbohydrates it means carbs that contain lots of fiber to release glucose slowly into the bloodstream and keep the keep energy steady through their morning.
-It’s important to offer whole grain cereals or wholemeal bread to kids with at least 3g of fiber per 100 grams to keep them full and energized for long periods.
+- Wholegrains – wholegrains are slow-carbohydrates, which means carbs that contain lots of fiber to release glucose slowly into the bloodstream and keep the keep energy steady through the morning.
+It’s essential to offer whole grain cereals or wholemeal bread to kids with at least 3g of fiber per 100 grams to keep them full and energized for long periods.